How to write a good CV for retail apprenticeships and jobs

 Include your education

 Make it clear for the recruiter to see that you have the specific entry requirements stated.
-For example, Tesco’s trainee retail management apprenticeship requires 240 UCAS points and grades C or above in GCSE maths and English.
 If you’ve attended more than one secondary school, list the most recent one first; you don’t need to include your primary school.

 Most importantly, don’t lie about your grades.
 If you get offered the apprenticeship, it may result in your offer being withdrawn.